Push Notifications overview

 donuts is different to subscribing to the Push Notifications interest called

 donuts.
 This allows the app to segment its subscriptions more accurately.
-In order to receive both, the app can simply subscribe to the
+In order to receive both, the app can subscribe to the

 donuts WebSocket channel as well as the